johngoldin/can_i_blog_too/content/post/2020-02-10-working-with-apple-health-export/index.md

 ---
-title: Working with Apple Health Export in R
+title: "Apple Export Part I: Importing the Data and Adjusting the Time Stamps"
-author: John Goldin
+author: "John Goldin"
-date: '2020-02-10'
+date: '2020-02-13'
+description: 'Export Apple Health Export data and then import it into R. The focus in Part I is on how to adjust time stamps to extract local (clock) time given changes in daylight savings and travel across time zones.'
 categories:
+  - quantified-self
+  - Apple-Health-Export
   - R
+tags:
+  - quantified-=self
+  - Apple-Health-Export
+  - R
-slug: working-with-apple-health-export
+slug: importing-apple-health-export
-lastmod: '2019-10-06T08:50:22-04:00'
 layout: post
 type: post
 highlight: no
 draft: yes
+output:
+  html_document:
+    keep_md: yes
 ---

+This post is Part I of a dive into the contents of the Apple Health Export.
-This post will work through the mechanics of moving data from the Apple Health app out of your iPhone and into R where you can analyze it.
-Next it will offer some tips on how to prepare and clean up the data a bit.
-Finally, it will explore some of the properties of the types of data available via the Health app.
+It will work through the mechanics of moving data from the Apple Health app out of your iPhone and into R where you can analyze it.
+It also will describe in detail the problem of adjusting the time stamps for daylight savings time and travel across time zones.
+Unfortunately the topic of time zones and the Apple Health Export is a complicated subject.

-##### First, export the data from the Health app
+## First, Export the Data from the Health App

 From the Health app on your iPhone, one can export all of the data you are able to view via the Health app.
 Open the Health app on your iPhone.